 That’s the Tuolumne in My Tap!

 That’s the Tuolumne in My Tap is Tuolumne River Trust’s award-winning Bay Area elementary school education program that teaches 4th and 5th grade students where their water comes from and why and how to conserve it.
 We teach over 5,000 Bay Area students each year about the animals and communities that depend on the Tuolumne River, the current threats the River faces, and the things they can do to help protect our water supplies.
 Our goals are to:

 - Educate students about the source of their tap water, the Tuolumne River;

 - Create a life-long commitment to the stewardship of the Tuolumne watershed and the environment; and

-- Inspire students, their parents, and school administrators to create changes in water usage.
+- Inspire students and their parents, teachers, and school administrators to create positive changes in their water usage habits.

 Our free presentation includes a classroom visit with an interactive slideshow and a hands-on water activity.
 It covers a number of the California Content Standards for 4th-5th graders.
 Since 2009, our Bay Area education program has reached over 35,000 students and hosted more than fifty field trips and service learning projects.